B1. Number Sense

 • Is this quantity reasonable?

 Students will choose various strategies to solve the problem.
-Here are some examples of strategies they might use to estimate the total number of seats:
+Examples of strategies they might use to estimate the total number of seats:

-• use symmetry (for example, estimate the number of seats in half the room, then double that number);
+• using symmetry (for example, estimating the number of seats in half the room, then doubling that number);

-• mark off sections that form an array and estimate the number of seats each contains;
+• marking off sections that form an array and estimating the number of seats in each;

-• count, for each section, the average number of seats in a row and the number of rows and determine the product of these numbers;
+• counting, for each section, the average number of seats in a row and multiplying that by the number of rows;

-• establish a correspondence between a linear measurement on the plan and the number of seats (for example, 1 cm corresponds to 5 seats).
+• establishing a correspondence between a linear measurement on the plan and the number of seats (for example, 1 cm corresponds to 5 seats).

 Possible Observations Possible Interventions